Power Machines: History

-In December 2011, Highstat acquired Siemens's stake in Power Machines for less than US$280 million (3.6 rubles per share), below the market price (4.9 rubles per share).
+In December 2011 Highstat acquired Siemens's stake in Power Machines for less than US$280 million (3.6 rubles per share), below the market price (4.9 rubles per share).
 Power Machines was subsequently delisted from the MICEX-RTS stock exchange.
-In August 2012, Highstat made a mandatory offer of 4.53 rubles (US$0.139) per share to the remaining minority shareholders, which the Investor Protection Association said was significantly undervalued.
+In August 2012 Highstat made a mandatory offer of 4.53 rubles (US$0.139) per share to the remaining minority shareholders, which the Investor Protection Association said was significantly undervalued.
 Following a complaint filed by the association, the Federal Financial Markets Service fined Highstat 250,000 rubles.

+In 2017, the company's CEO Roman Filippov was placed under temporary arrest on suspicions of divulging State secrets.
+Machine Powers was placed under US sanctions in 2018 for working to “support Russia’s attempted annexation of Crimea”, leading to the loss of a $500-million contract in Vietnam, a failed payment for a contract completed for Ukraine's DTEK, and the sale of its 35% stake in Siemens Gas Turbine Technologies LLC.
+In 2020, it was awarded the contract to build the 1.4 gigawatt Sirik power plant in Iran.
+In 2022, Power Machines assembled and tested its first domestically made high-power gas turbine, enabling Russia to replace imported equipment made unavailable since US sanctions.